 III.
-“Big Five” animals, Children’s Center, and a tour of Nairobi
+Olkaria I Geothermal Power Station, safari, and a tour of Nairobi

-After leaving the Lake Naivaska Crescent Camp, prepare for a whole day of driving around on safari, where you’ll hopefully see all the famous “Big Five” animals!
-Among the highlights include the Mara River, the ‘border’ between Kenya and Tanzania where Masai Mara meets Serengeti!
+As your trip comes to a close, prepare for a whole day of driving around on safari, where you’ll hopefully see lions, elephants, rhinos, cheetah, and leopards, better known as the “Big Five!”
+During safari you will visit the Mara River, the ‘border’ between Kenya and Tanzania where Masai Mara meets Serengeti!
 On your journey back to Nairobi, you’ll have another opportunity to see the wild animals inside the Mara conservancy and National Reserve.

 In the last few days of your program, you will tour the town, do some last-minute shopping, and enjoy lunch in one of the local restaurants.
-You’ll visit the bomas (homestead) of Kenya for a colorful display of Kenyan traditional dances.
-The Center is a village within Nairobi that displays traditional villages belonging to the several Kenyan tribes.
-It is also home to one of the largest auditoriums in Africa where there are regular displays of traditional Kenyan dances.
+You’ll visit The Bomas of Kenya for a colorful display of Kenyan traditional dances and visit displays of traditional villages belonging to the several Kenyan tribes.

-During your time in Kenya, you will stay with Maasai host families (for a portion of the trip) in a boma (traditional village).
+For most of your time in Kenya you will be staying in hotel like dorms.
+You will also have the chance to say with a Maasai host family in a boma (traditional village).
 This is your chance to experience what daily life is like in their community and maybe even learn how to make some traditional foods like irio (green peas and mashed potatoes) or pilau (spiced rice with beef or chicken).
 Your host family will be a great resource for learning about different aspects of Kenyan culture!

 What's included in your program fee?